HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

 6. Location Features

-With the Geo location API and websites can access a user’s location (with permission) and provide nearby results or personalized content.
+With the Geolocation API, websites can access a user’s location (with permission) and provide nearby results or personalized content.

 How to Write Strong and Clean HTML

-Start your pages with doctype declaration.
-Then use HTML, head tag and body tags properly.
+Start your pages with a doctype declaration.
+Then use HTML, head tags, and body tags properly.
 Use headings in the correct order (h1 to h6).
 Never skip levels randomly.

 Screen readers rely on alt texts for an accurate interpretation of images.